 Great.
 You gave really helpful advice for all the designers out there.
 Thank you so much for the interview and for all the great UX portfolio tips, Dan.
 It was a pleasure to talk to you.

 In case you want to stand-out from the crowd with your UX portfolio as Dan advised, UXfol.io is a good platform for it.
 You can easily create meaningful portfolios: even different ones for all the different jobs you are applying for.
-Also, you can ask for a review, given by UX experts to get the most out of your portfolio.
+Also, you can ask for reviews, given by UX experts and the UXfolio community to get the most out of your portfolio.

 Start building your outstanding UX portfolio today: Click here to sign up and try it out UXfol.io!